Employees might like the sound of flexible working to give them a better work:life balance. But how flexible do employers really need to be?

-Whether an employee has children or not, wanting to watch a televised sports event is not reasonable grounds for requesting flexible working.
-However, employers granting some flexibility for special matches could be good for staff morale – providing employees make up the time and it doesn’t detrimentally affect the business.
+- Special events, eg major sporting events and royal weddings, are in themselves not reasonable grounds for requesting flexible working.
+However, employers granting some flexibility for special occasions could be good for staff morale – providing employees make up the time and it doesn’t detrimentally affect the business.